Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *CI/CD Engine GitLab Runner* → a service responsible for executing CI/CD jobs defined within pipelines, automating build, test, and deployment processes.
 - *Artifact registry* → a module dedicated to managing and archiving artifacts generated during CI/CD pipelines, such as packages, container images, and libraries.
 It ensures traceability, security, and reuse of software components.
 - *Test Management* → a component that supports the structured management of testing activities, enabling the planning, execution, and monitoring of test cases to ensure software quality throughout the development lifecycle.

-The service is offered per user unit.
-Each unit consists of 100 users.

 The service offers the following advantages: